jorenham/Lmo/README.md

 The "L" stands for Linear; it is a linear combination of order statistics.
 So Lmo is as fast as sorting your samples (in terms of time-complexity).

-## Key Features:
+## Key Features

-- Calculates trimmed L-moments and L-*co*moments, from data or a distribution function.
+- Calculates trimmed L-moments and L-*co*moments, from samples or a `scipy.stats` distribution.
 - Complete support for trimmed L-moment (TL-moments):
   `lmo.l_moment(..., trim=(1 / 137, 3.1416))`.
 - Fast estimation of L-*co*moment matrices from your multidimensional data.
-- A fully non-parametric `scipy.stats`-like distribution, `lmo.l_rv`.
+- A fully non-parametric distribution: `lmo.l_rv_nonparametric`.
   It's very efficient, robust, fast, and requires only some L-mo's!
 - Exact (co)variance structure of the sample- and population L-moments.
 - Complete [docs](https://jorenham.github.io/lmo/), including overly